code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 In some cases, especially when outputs of a mesoscale model are used, you need to build input boundary conditions from several meteorological vertical wind profiles.
 Cressman interpolation is then used to create the boundary conditions.
-The following files need to be put in the \texttt{DATA} directory:
+The following files need to be put in the `DATA` directory:
-\item All *meteo* files giving the different vertical profiles of prognostic variables (wind, temperature, turbulent kinetic energy and dissipation).
+ - All *meteo* files giving the different vertical profiles of prognostic variables (wind, temperature, turbulent kinetic energy and dissipation).
  - A file called imbrication_files_list.txt which is a list